boytchev/suica/README.md

 Suica is licensed under **GPL-3.0**.

-To lear more about Suica, go to [The User Guide](docs/user-guide.md)
+To lear more about Suica, visit [The User Guide](docs/user-guide.md)

 May, 2022